Physics-Informed Generative Machine Learning for Accelerated Quantum-centric Supercomputing: Results and Discussion

 \subsection{Potential Energy Profile and State-Fidelity:}

-This section demonstrates the accuracy and efficiency of PIGen-SQD against conventional SQD by comparing the performance of both the methods to predict ground state energies of $\mathrm{H_2O}$, $\mathrm{N_2}$ and $C_2H_2$ at different bond distances.
+This section demonstrates the accuracy and efficiency of PIGen-SQD against conventional SQD by comparing the performance of both the methods to predict ground state energies of $\mathrm{H_2O}$ and $\mathrm{N_2}$ in 6-31G basis across different geometries.